This House Is Not for Sale Tour

 The This House Is Not for Sale Tour was a concert tour by American rock band Bon Jovi in support of their album This House Is Not for Sale.
-The tour marked the first time of Phil X and Hugh McDonald as official members of the band.
+The tour marked the first tour with Phil X and Hugh McDonald as official members of the band.

 Background

 During an interview on The Ellen DeGeneres Show on October 5, 2016, Jon Bon Jovi officially announced that band would embark on tour on February 8, 2017, with a concert in Bon Secours Wellness Arena in Greenville.
 Ticket presales began on October 10, 2016, and everyone who purchased a ticket received a physical copy of the album This House Is Not for Sale (2016) at the time of its release.

 Rehearsals for "This House Is Not for Sale" were done in Connecticut and band rehearsed around 90 songs for the tour.
 Tico Torres explained: "It looks like we're doing a lot more stuff in the round to have some people around us as well, which I think we always loved ... to have actual fans behind you as you're playing, and it's quite simple and it's movable," he said.
 "There's a lot of motion that goes with the songs.
 We're rehearsing it now and trying to get used to it.
 When you're onstage, you see it a little differently than when you're in the audience".
 This is the first Bon Jovi tour that marks bassist Hugh McDonald and guitarist Phil X as official band members.
 John Shanks, band's producer, joined on guitar along with Everett Bradley on percussion.

 On February 25, 2017, during the performance of the song "I Got the Girl", Jon Bon Jovi's daughter, Stephanie, came on stage and they both danced to that song.
 The show in the Pepsi Center in Denver on March 14, 2017, was rescheduled to April 14, 2017, due to scheduling conflicts.
 On March 18, 2017, the day Chuck Berry died, Bon Jovi paid tribute to him by playing Johnny B. Goode.
 On March 31, 2017, there was rain during the concert in Philadelphia and the next day Jon Bon Jovi got a cold.
 During the performance on April 5, 2017, in Pittsburgh, Jon was still battling a sore throat because of the cold, but he insisted that the band played the concert that night.
 Right before the performance of the song Born to Be My Baby, Jon told the audience that he can't sing anymore and called out a fan to sing the song instead of him.
 After that, the band finished the show with an audience sing-along on Livin' on a Prayer.
 After the concert, Jon Bon Jovi's brother, Matthew Bongiovi and many fans praised Jon's effort and working ethic via Twitter.
 Jon was diagnosed with a bronchitis and based on his doctor's recommendations, the band rescheduled their shows in Madison Square Garden for April 7 and April 8, 2017, to April 13 and April 15, 2017.